mirzawaqasahmed/f5-big-iq-lab/docs/class05/module1/lab4.rst

 support case is specified in the upload job, the qkview(s) will automatically be associated/linked to the support case.

+.. warning:: Re-license BIG-IQ CM with an Eval License in order to run this lab.

 1. Navigate to **Monitoring** on the top menu bar and then to **REPORTS-> Device-> iHealth** -> **Configuration** on the left-hand menu\ **.**